 - Are there showers?
 Yes.
 Nice ones, too.

 - Are there refunds?
 A 75% refund will be offered until June 10.
-After June 10th, there will be no refunds.
+After June 10, there will be no refunds.
+UPDATE: If the event is cancelled, this will be an option regardless of the date.

 - Can I rollover my registration for the next year?
-No
+No. UPDATE: Definitely